 I completed a Bachelor’s degree in Science majoring in Psychology from the University of Canterbury, New Zealand.
 Like many, I was unsure about what to do after my degree.
 It felt very much like being trapped in a maze with too many options, but none that sits right.
 It was then that I decided to follow my own nature and inspiration, completing a Masters in Counselling at HELP University, Malaysia.

-My main theoretical orientation is based on the Satir Model of Family Therapy as it enables me to view each family member in a systemic manner.
+My main theoretical orientation is based on the Satir Transformational Systemic Therapy (“Satir”) as it enables me to view each family member in a systemic manner.
 I truly believe that everybody has a choice.
 But each choice is greatly influenced by one’s upbringing, environment and people around them.
-Hence, my use of the Satir Model allows me to be objective while exploring the different aspects of a person’s life, and see the various influences and interactions involved.
+Hence, my use of Satir allows me to be objective while exploring the different aspects of a person’s life, and see the various influences and interactions involved.
 Furthermore, my recent professional involvement with university students has sparked my interest in the area of career counselling.
-Coupled with the Satir Model, this enables me to integrate the different pieces from a person’s life to form a more holistic picture.
+Coupled with Satir, this enables me to integrate the different pieces from a person’s life to form a more holistic picture.

 Life is like a train that goes from station to station, with people coming and going.
 But every now and then, the train might break down and we would get stuck.
 Hopefully together, I can help get your train back on track, and on your way to the next station.